mbbu/mbbu.github.io/_posts/2022-07-04-Rose-Wambui.md

 excerpt_separator: <!--main-->
 ---

-My journey as a Bioinformatics Intern Student and Career Perspectives.
+My journey as a Bioinformatics Intern and Career Perspectives.

 <!--main-->